JSM2512/fastjobs/README.md

 # FASTJOBS
 In this repository I have created 5 API's as said in the document.
+You can find the relevant details below:

 # Enter the Mongose details
 ```bash